spacetelescope/jwst/docs/jwst/white_light/reference_files.rst

 Reference File
 ==============

-The ``white_light`` step uses the PARS-WHITELIGHTSTEP parameter reference file.
+The ``white_light`` step uses the WAVELENGTHRANGE reference file for NIRISS single object slitless spectroscopy (SOSS) exposures, and no reference files for other exposure types.

-.. include:: ../references_general/pars-whitelightstep_reffile.inc
+.. include:: ../references_general/wavelengthrange_reffile.inc